mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `-t` makes VW run in testing mode.
 The labels are ignored so this is useful for assessing the generalization performance of the learned model on a test set.

 `-q` is a very powerful option.
 It takes as an argument a pair of two letters.
 Its effect is to create interactions between the features of two namespaces.
-Suppose each example has a namespace `user` and a namespace `query`, then specifying `-q uq` will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the `user` namespace and `y` is a feature from the query `namespace`.
+Suppose each example has a namespace `user` and a namespace `document`, then specifying `-q ud` will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the `user` namespace and `y` is a feature from the `document` namespace.
+If a letter matches more than one namespace then all the matching namespaces are used.
+In our example if there is another namespace `url` then interactions between `url` and `document` will also be modeled.

 # Update Rule Options
     --adaptive                       use adaptive, individual learning rates.